singhvivek7/horilla/README.md

 ```bash
 python manage.py runserver
 ```
-If everything is configured correctly, you should be able to access your Horilla app at http://localhost:8000.
+If everything is configured correctly, you should be able to access your PayBolt app at http://localhost:8000.

 >Note:
->>If you wish to run the Horilla application to any other port, you can specify the port number after the runserver command.
+>>If you wish to run the PayBolt application to any other port, you can specify the port number after the runserver command.

 >>eg: *python  manage.py runserver <port_number>*